0xVector/softarch-enr1/milestone2-exam-review/quality-requirements.md

 - how: User ---> (action triggers notification) ---> Notification Handler ---> (enqueue) ---> Notification Queue ---> (async delivery) ---> Dashboard --> notification visible within 1s
 - solution: Separate notification creation (ntfMaker) from notification delivery by introducing a notification queue.
 This removes blocking the nftMaker and increases throughput.

+## Grade Tampering Prevention (Runtime, Security)
+- what: A teacher (or someone with teacher credentials) attempts to maliciously assign failing grades to all students in bulk, or modify grades outside the normal grading period.
+- how: Teacher ---> (bulk grade modification request) ---> Grade Editor ---> (detect anomaly, block & log) ---> deny bulk operation, require confirmation
+- solution: Implement rate limiting and anomaly detection in the Grade Editor component.
+Bulk grade changes require additional confirmation steps.
+Grade modifications outside designated grading periods require further approval.
+All grade changes are logged with timestamps for audit. *No architectural change needed*.

 # DESIGN

 ## New ways of notifying (Design, Modifiability)